 A little experimentation is needed here.

-If you are using a fine grind of coffee, try reducing your brew time by 30 seconds.
-If you are using a coarser grind of coffee, try increasing your brew time by 30 seconds.
+If you are using a fine grind, try reducing your brew time by 30 seconds.
+If you are using a coarser grind, try increasing your brew time by 30 seconds.

 The best cup of coffee is one that is evenly balanced.